-- 6.1 Preparation of a legally binding (regulatory) maritime plan in scale 1:200,000 for all Polish sea areas except areas of ports, the Szczecin Lagoon and the Vistula Lagoon officially started on 15th November 2013.
-Currently a study on the conditions of spatial development of the area of the plan is in final stages of preparation and should be completed by February 2015. - 6.2 Several management plans for all Polish marine NATURA 2000 areas are currently under preparation by the maritime administration.
+In late autumn 2015 Maritime Office in Gdynia signed grant agreement on elaboration of "Strategic Maritime Plan 1:200 000" covering all polish sea areas except areas of ports, the Szczecin Lagoon and the Vistula Lagoon.

+6.2 Several management plans for all Polish marine NATURA 2000 areas are currently under preparation by the maritime administration.
 The first drafts have been already elaborated with intensive collaboration with stakeholders from early stage of preparation, and the drafts are expected to be submitted during 2015 for approval of the Minister of Environment.